21 fantastic things to do in Japan

 1. Explore the mighty capital Tokyo

 Tokyo is the biggest city in the world, which you cannot miss on your travels through the country.
 It has so many different sights to discover, so you can stay here for a month and not see everything.
-The city is very modern, but it also has temples and traditional neighborhoods.
+The city is very modern, but it also has temples and traditional neighbourhoods.
 The areas you should absolutely visit are Asakusa, Shinjuku, Yamata, and Shibuya, but there are many more.
-Do not forget just to stroll around and surprise yourself about this city, which can be overwhelming, especially when you visit the city as first after your arrival in Japan.
+Do not forget just to stroll around and surprise yourself about this city, which can be overwhelming, especially when you visit the city first after your arrival in Japan.

 Tourist occurrence: High, but because the city is so big, it feels medium